netbox-community/cookiecutter-netbox-plugin/docs/tutorial.md

 ![](http://images.jieyu.ai/images/202104/20210419170304.png)

 There should be some workflows running.
-After they finished, go to [TestPyPI], check if a new artifact is published under the name `project_slug`.
+After they finished, go to [TestPyPI], check if a new artifact is published under the name `hyphenated`.

 ## Step 7.
 Check documentation